Key Concepts Chemistry Food Science Solution Temperature Starch

 Observations and Results Did your solution made with hot water create dough balls that could be rolled and cooked into tapioca pearls or boba bubbles?
 When mixed with boiling hot water starch particles break into smaller pieces that partially dissolve in the water.
 The pieces make new connections, and as the starch-water mixture cools even more connections are formed.
 As long as there is not too much water this mixture can hold its structure.

-See more : How to Steam Milk Without Steamer?
+See more : How to make Milk in little alchemy?

 On the other hand, when mixed with cold water tapioca flour starch particles spread out and float around.
 They do not create new connections that can keep dough together.